Elite Forces of Malaysia: Royal Malaysia Police

-Pasukan Gerakan Khas
+Police Special Forces Command

+Operatives from the Special Actions Unit and the 69 Commando of Police SFC posing for group photo before the 60th Merdeka Day parade.

-The Pasukan Gerakan Khas, or Special Operations Forces Command, is the special forces command of the Royal Malaysia Police.
-It operates under the Department of Internal Security and Public Order (Jabatan Keselamatan Dalam Negeri dan Ketenteraman Awam, or KDN/KA).
-This department oversees non-conventional police units such as the paramilitary, water police, riot police, and others.
-The Pasukan Gerakan Khas is responsible for managing high-risk operations, including counterterrorism, hostage rescues, and other critical missions that require specialised skills and training.
-Currently, there are two units under this command:
+The Pasukan Gerakan Khas (PGK) is the special forces command of the RMP, operating under the Department of Internal Security and Public Order (Jabatan Keselamatan Dalam Negeri dan Ketenteraman Awam — KDN/KA).
+The PGK manages high-risk operations, including counter-terrorism and hostage rescue.

 Special Actions Unit

-Operators from Special Actions Unit and 69 Commando Battalion of Police SFC posing for group photo before the 60th Merdeka Day parade.

-The Special Actions Unit (Unit Tindak Khas, UTK; but always spelled as Unit Tindakhas), is the oldest and most experienced counterterrorism unit in Malaysia, established on 1 January 1975.
-It serves as the police tactical unit and specialises in counterterrorism in urban environments, hostage rescue, and VIP protection.
-Its additional capabilities include close protection for high-ranking government officials and their spouses and various special operations.
+The Special Actions Unit (Unit Tindak Khas — UTK) was established on 1 January 1975.
+It is the oldest counter-terrorism unit in Malaysia and functions as the primary police tactical unit for urban environments, VIP protection, and close protection for high-ranking government officials.

-UTK was initially trained by the British Army's 22nd Special Air Service (SAS) in urban combat.
-The SAS influence remains evident in UTK's insignia and early operations, although the unit has expanded its scope to combat various forms of terrorism.

-Entry into UTK requires RMP personnel to successfully complete the demanding Malaysian Special Forces Selection, demonstrating physical and mental resilience.
-However, unlike other Malaysian special forces, the UTK is not classified as a commando unit, as its training and operations are exclusively tailored for urban environments.
-It is also the only Malaysian special forces unit open to women.
-Members of the UTK are easily identifiable by their maroon berets, which have a distinctive blue-wine hue.
-The unit's operations and responsibilities make it comparable to a combination of the German Federal Police GSG 9, the FBI’s Hostage Rescue Team (HRT), the MPS's Specialist Firearms Command and the U.S. Secret Service.
+The UTK was initially trained by the British Army's 22nd Special Air Service (22 SAS) in urban combat, an influence that remains reflected in the unit's insignia.
+Unlike other special forces in Malaysia, the UTK is not classified as a commando unit, as its training is specifically tailored for urban operations.
+Members are identified by maroon berets with a distinctive blue-wine (Bordeaux) hue.
+The unit is comparable to the German Federal Police GSG 9, and the FBI Hostage Rescue Team.